AnonymousHacker1279/ImmersiveWeapons/README.md

 - This is for the Forge modloading platform.
 No, I don't plan to port to Fabric, don't ask about it.
 - Yes, you can include it in modpacks, provided it is open source and doesn't have an installer.
 - This is open source.
 If you want to port to old versions or to Fabric, do it yourself.
-- This is NOT to be reposted to any mod rehosting websites.
+- This is NOT to be reposted to any mod reposting websites.
 The only places you should download this mod at are the CurseForge page, and this GitHub repository. #StopModReposts

 [Interested in the development of this project, or just want to hang out?
 Join the Official Discord server](https://discord.gg/WNMCTg7TsT)